Furniture Buying Guide

 Using ONLY solid woods in all our furnishings means no Formaldehyde, Benzene, Toluene or other harmful man-made chemicals to worry about, and thus a healthier indoor environment to sleep and live in.

-Our Furniture Is Made In USA
+Look For Furniture Made In USA

 - Most furniture pieces today, including cribs, are manufactured in China and elsewhere in Asia, such as Vietnam, even when we are talking about brand-name US or European Companies.
 Ask about where the product is built, and as the salesman thumbs through the manual, he will inevitably find the Asian connection.
 Products made in China and elsewhere in Asia are almost always not subject to regular third-party oversight, or government regulation, so they may not be up to our health and safety standards, for example using waste water to clean products.